Type: Adjustable Auto-Cycling

 Tighten the locking screws on the Romex connectors so the wires are firmly kept in place.

-If your power cord has a ground wire, attach it to the green grounding screw on the light switch.
+If your power cord has a ground wire, attach it to the green grounding screw on the light switch and the utility box.

 Attach the light switch to the utility box and screw on the light switch plate cover.